 Here are a few practical applications that flows from the consideration of nitrite and nitrate in bacon.

-– Reduce the pH in the meat.
+– It is possible, in manufacturing certain products, to reduce the pH.
 We suggest manipulating the pH of the meat to levels of between 5.6 and 5.8.
 Not below 5.3 since reducing the pH will increase the rate of nitrite depletion (private communication with Dr. Tompkin) and 5.3 has been shown to be a threshold.

 Nitrite’s role in cured meat is far more than only colour and taste.
 It is a key component of a very complex environment with definite antimicrobial efficacy.
 It is an effective hurdle against clostridium butulinum.
 Its antimicrobial efficacy extends to other organisms, the level of which differs from organism to organism.
 It is definitely an important general antimicrobial hurdle.